Need a list of proven auto service marketing ideas to attract more leads and qualified customers into your shop?

 8. Nail your Google listing to generate FREE leads from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your auto repair or detailing business, meaning…

 When someone googles for auto repair services like yours (or even for YOUR business directly), one of the first things Google shows from its search is your Google business listing (like the one above).